The generalized strong subadditivity of the von Neumann entropy for bosonic quantum systems: Stam inequality

-The following integral de Bruijn identity proves that the integral Fisher information is equal to the increase in the conditional entropy induced by the heat semigroup: \begin{prop}[Integral de Bruijn identity] For any $\rho_{XM}\in\mathcal{S}(XM)$ and any $\alpha\in\mathbb{R}^{n\times n}_{\ge0}$,
+The following integral de Bruijn identity connects the integral Fisher information with the heat semigroup by proving that the former is equal to the increase in the conditional entropy induced by the latter.
+The de Bruijn identity \autoref{prop:dBJ} will follow from this integral version by suitably taking the limit $\alpha\to0$. \begin{prop}[Integral de Bruijn identity] For any $\rho_{XM}\in\mathcal{S}(XM)$ and any $\alpha\in\mathbb{R}^{n\times n}_{\ge0}$,